Bundler

 1) Ensure the simforge gem is added and initialization exists (Gemfile + initializer).

-- Add `simforge_span` directly ABOVE that method's `def`
+- Add `simforge_span` directly ABOVE each method's `def`

-- Ensure the class includes `Simforge::Traceable` and has `simforge_function` set
+- Ensure each class includes `Simforge::Traceable` and has `simforge_function` set

 Output:

-- After confirmation: minimal diffs for Gemfile, initializer, and the method change
+- After my selection: minimal diffs for Gemfile, initializer, and the method changes

 Basic Configuration